sagipa27/API_REST/README.md

-#APi REST Oriented computing services
+#APi REST to generate NanoLinks.